rahimali7/Mobile-Application-Android-Vacation-Scheduler/ReadMe.md

 * If there is an excursion associated with the vacation, it will be shown on this screen under the vacation details.
 A user can click on an excursion from the list of the excursions associated with the vacation and the user will be taken to a different screen called
   Excursion Details.
+* The User can also set alerts by clicking on the Notify menu option from the menu where the user will get notification about whether the vacation is starting or ending.
+* The user can also share the vacation details such as the title, hotel, start date, and end date by clicking on the share menu option.
 * There is a floating action button at the bottom right of the screen and once clicked, the user will be take to a different screen called
   Excursion Details where the user can add a new excursion.